isislovecruft/patternsinthevoid/content/hacking/replacing-a-thinkpad-bootflash-chip.md

 Author: isis agora lovecruft

-# Using Coreboot to directly initialise a Linux kernel payload
+# Using coreboot to directly initialise a Linux kernel payload

+**UPDATED:** (2014-01-13) To include corrections and additional comments from Peter.

 The idea behind this is to build on top of the Thinkpad hardware modifications which I mentioned in one of my last posts, and which were discussed by Peter